Andy Ibáñez Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.
+- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have a 3.88 team ERA that ranks ninth among all MLB pitching staffs.
+- The Blue Jays have the ninth-ranked team ERA among all league pitching staffs (3.86).

-- In his last appearance on Sunday against the Boston Red Sox, the righty went five innings, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Wednesday, the righty went six innings against the Chicago White Sox, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.